 Note: If your inverter's compatibility level is the same or greater than the 'Inverter Model/Level Required' on the remote compatibility matrix on our website, then your inverter can support the device setting/feature you want.
-If your inverter does not have the required compatibility level for a feature/setting you want, contact Magnum Energy to determine if there is a software upgrade option for your inverter.
+If your inverter does not have the required compatibility level for a feature/setting you want, contact Magnum Energy about a software upgrade.